stefaanc/psconsole/README.md

 - The colors of the color-table in the registry correspond to the colors in the `Defaults` and `Properties` from left to right.

 > :bulb:
-> The PowerShell shortcut can usually be found in the Start Menu: `"$env:APPDATA/Microsoft/Windows/Start Menu/Programs/Windows PowerShell/Windows PowerShell.lnk"` (or with the `(x86)` suffix for the 32-bit version)
+> The PowerShell shortcut can usually be found in the Start Menu: `"$env:APPDATA\Microsoft\Windows\Start Menu\Programs\Windows PowerShell\Windows PowerShell.lnk"` (or with the `(x86)` suffix for the 32-bit version).

 To illustrate the difference between the color palettes when starting Powershell in different ways, below, we started the console from the command prompt

 ![admin-console-via cmd.png](./docs/screenshots/admin-console-via-cmd.png)

-- One of the immediate differences you can observe is the much less saturated yellow color of the `[Administrator` indication in the prompt, compared to the higher screenshot.
+- One of the immediate differences you can observe is the much less saturated yellow color of the `[Administrator]` indication in the prompt, compared to the higher screenshot.

 And the corresponding color properties